Find Affordable College Courses

 Miami, FL

 With a ranking of #7, Barry University did quite well on this year’s most popular schools for liberal arts / sciences and humanities students working on their master’s degree.
-Barry University is a moderately-sized private not-for-profit school located in the large suburb of Miami.
+Barry University is a medium-sized private not-for-profit school located in the large suburb of Miami.

 Read More…